 6. For the revalidation or renewal of the TRI(H) rating, the candidate will meet the requirements of JCAR FCL2.330F.
 A TRI assessment on a single engine helicopter type will revalidate the TRI rating on other single engine types for which a TRI rating is held.
-A TRI rating for multi engine helicopters will revalidate the TRI rating on other multi engine types for which a TRI rating is held
+A TRI rating for multi engine helicopters will revalidate the TRI rating on other multi engine types for which a TRI rating on other multi engine types for which a TRI rating is held.